mattianeroni/Simjs/README.md

 ## Simjs
-A library for discrete events simulation in JavaScript (Node.js) Copyright (c) 2019-2020 Mattia Neroni mattianeroni@yahoo.com
+A library for discrete events simulation in JavaScript (Node.js) and inspired by Simpy (Python).
+Copyright (c) 2019-2020 Mattia Neroni mattianeroni@yahoo.com

 ### Features